 The project seeks to implement, at a city-wide scale, the Sihlanzimvelo programme, which is currently being piloted in two areas of the city.
 The CFF and the project organisers are hoping that, should this approach prove to be successful, it will provide a suitable model for African river systems management.

 The CFF assistance will include assessments of the Sihlanzimvelo pilot to understand the economic and social benefits of scaling up the project.
-A private-sector engagement strategy will be developed to support the City of Durban in attracting partners for the project.
+A private-sector engagement strategy will be developed to support eThekwini Municipality in attracting partners for the project.